 A halo setting can also feature diamonds in different shapes from the center stone.
 For example, you could opt for a marquise ring with a halo of circular small diamonds, or you could have an emerald-cut center stone set in a halo of smaller emerald-cut diamonds.
 Some modern designs even include a halo beneath the ring, rather than around it, offering a more subtle effect.
 "More contemporary halo styles feature a 'hidden' halo which is when the halo sits just underneath the center stone," explains Katie Zimmerman, Chief Merchandising Officer of Blue Nile.
 Ultimately, opting for a halo of any style may actually help you save money in the long run, as you can choose a smaller center stone without sacrificing a big look.
 This diamond engagement ring setting can also make your ring look antique, creating a special heirloom feel.

+Coming in as the third most popular engagement ring setting style is a pavé setting, which our study found makes up 16% of engagement ring designs.
 From the French word for "paved", a pavé diamond setting involves rows of several tiny stones fit into holes that set them level with the surface of the ring.
 The surrounding metal—white gold or platinum for white stones so as to be unnoticeable—is then raised to form beads that secure the gems.
 The result is a super-sparkly setting that looks like a road paved with gemstones.
 So, if you're on the fence about a halo, a pavé setting can offer an elegant pop of shine without making too big of a statement.
 "Together, the multitude of pavé diamonds creates an eye-popping engagement ring with lots of sparkle," says Zimmerman.